Musicians Who Permanently Damaged Their Bodies Performing Live

 The many injuries of Iggy Pop

 As if you didn't see this one coming, right?
 Betting odds would say the man born James Newell Osterberg Jr. should be dead at this point.
-After countless madcap, energetic, and downright raunchy performances that have involved everything from fistfights with bikers to rolling around in broken glass, it's amazing that he's still able to set foot on a stage, let alone sing on it.
+After countless madcap, energetic, and downright raunchy performances that have involved everything from fistfights with bikers to slashing himself with a broken drumstick, it's amazing that he's still able to set foot on a stage, let alone sing on it.
 His current injuries include a bad hip and, as he puts it, a "twisted spine," according to Willamette Week.

-One of Iggy's latest injuries happened during a show at the Peninsula Festival in Romania on August 27, 2011.
-NME reported he broke two bones in his left foot while performing with his punk band, The Stooges.
+One of Iggy's more recent injuries happened during a show at the Peninsula Festival in Romania on August 27, 2011.
+NME reported he broke two bones in his left foot while performing with his band, the Stooges.
 As a result, they had to postpone a planned tour of the United States, and America had to wait a while to watch Iggy hurt himself.
+In 2019, the punk legend told The New Yorker that his "skeleton is the weak area," and he sometimes uses a cane to get around.

 Sid Wilson's foot woes